d-e-e-p/fixed-size-string-buffer/README.md

-# A fixed size ring buffer for std::string messages
+# A pre-allocated ring buffer for std::string messages

 A C++ char buffer sized at compile-time that stores string messages in a ring buffer.
 When the buffer is full, oldest strings are deleted to make way for the new entries.
+Requires at least -std=c++14 .

 ## Credits